cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 }
 ```

-And these members can then be imported using various techniques as shown below. **Note: Trying to import using
+These members can then be imported using various techniques as shown below. **Note: Trying to import using
 `import stringUtils from...` will not work when only named exports are being used, as this syntax is reserved for
 importing a default export only.**